DXOMARK-Research/PIQ2023/README.md

 ```
 ## License
-Provided that the User complies with the Terms of Use, the Provider grants a limited, non-exclusive, personal, non-transferable, non-sublicensable, and revocable license to access, download and use the Database for internal and research purposes only, during the specified term.
+Provided that the user complies with the Terms of Use, the provider grants a limited, non-exclusive, personal, non-transferable, non-sublicensable, and revocable license to access, download and use the Database for internal and research purposes only, during the specified term.
 The User is required to comply with the Provider's reasonable instructions, as well as all applicable statutes, laws, and regulations.

 ## About
 For any questions please contact: piq2023@dxomark.com